Thomas-De-Praetere/CrystalMod/README.md

 smaller power plants and smaller power equipment.

 ## Todo
+* Height is nice for landscape but use different larger noise for water
+* Create indicator function to set value of one thing to zero to allow others the win. (when you cannot compare them)
+* Just let the max win when we can compare them.
+Height between 0 and 100.
+Water wins when water*100>height.
+Actual height is -1 when water wins to make sure that all other things lose.
+Or multiply the range with the height to scale.
+This makes sure the chance is not 1 but the actual value (is this what _base is used for?)
+* Perhaps glaciers can be done with: within distance ridge of random
 * Why do we need the plasma if we can simply heat water and reuse the things from the default game?
   * investigate what the impact of this would be
 * Use rod+ice to create the condensation rod